Fatima-Najafi2/Landing_Page/README.md

-# Landing_Page
+# Odin-Calculator
-Landing-Page webpage  the first project of code weekend bootcamp.
+Calculator is the second project of code weekend bootcamp.